autowarefoundation/autoware-documentation/docs/how-to-guides/others/using-divided-map.md

 # Using divided pointcloud map

 Divided pointcloud map is necessary when handling large pointcloud map, in which case Autoware may not be capable of sending the whole map via ROS 2 topic or loading the whole map into memory.
 By using the pre-divided map, Autoware will dynamically load the pointcloud map according to the vehicle's position.
-For specific format definition of the divided map, please refer to [Map component design page](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-architecture/map/).

 ## Tutorial